kc657/blog/site/content/about.md

 +++

-My name is Kevin Chen, a developer based in the San Francisco Bay Area.
+Excited to be a developer based in the San Francisco Bay Area.
 Before settling down in the Bay on May 2017, I lived in Chicago for a year, and a year in Taiwan, and a year..
 Long story short, I lived in 8 cities across the globe and visited over 20.
 I am aiming to visit 30 countries before I turn 30 years old.

-But when I am stationary and working, I love creating challenging applications to test my creative and technical limitations.
+I love creating challenging applications to test my creative and technical limitations.
 Driven with an expectation of excellence, I receive satisfaction by solving complex problems systematically.
 Development provides a perfect environment for that endeavor and an ever-expanding set of tools to experiment with.